01 Aug 2025

 Traditional UX design focuses on deliverables, but with Lean UX, the focus is on learning and feedback.

 The difference in these two mindsets means the Lean UX process is much quicker.
-It goes through lots of mockups and prototype iterations in a short space of time to get user feedback as early as possible.
+It goes through lots of mockups and prototype iterations in a short space of time to get user feedback as early as possible, a speed advantage described by the Nielsen Norman Group.

 Whereas with traditional UX, since the methodology focuses on the result, a long time can pass in the UX research phase before designs even start.
 As a result, it’s easy for traditional UX teams to become silos.

-The idea of learning and feedback being a core focus of Lean UX means, by definition, that these teams use continuous product discovery.
-This approach means Lean UX teams “discover their product at the same time they are delivering it,” which means Lean UX offers the following benefits:
+The focus on learning and feedback makes Lean UX teams use continuous product discovery.
+This process helps teams discover their product while delivering it.
+Lean UX offers several benefits:

 Since it helps you learn continuously and quickly, you know how well your product is serving your customers at any given point.